nukeourlimo/stupidlySimpleGrid/README.md

   - Little to no extra markup
   - Easy to use with media queries
-  - Home made, like a nice warm apple pie, dont put your todger in it though.
   - Little bits of media query and scss functions borrowed from zurb foundation - which is amazing by the way.

 What-da fuk?